brendanmanning/WGWars/MonkeyPatches.md

 ## Target Assignments
 - [ ] De-mapping and Re-mapping is VERY algorithmetically expensive

+## Survivors
+- [ ] Something about the way JSON works, the id's were being added to the player's object as strings, not ints for keys.
+Used parseInt() to fix this.

 ## rounds.js
 - [ ] return the 0th index of the sql array